Anushkajain-7/Frontend-projects/README.md

 This repository is organized to showcase my progress in full stack development.
 Projects are divided into three levels:

-- 🧱 **Basic Projects** – Fundamental web apps focusing on HTML, CSS, and JavaScript.
+- 🧱 **Basic Projects** – Fundamental web apps focusing on HTML, CSS, Bootstrap and JavaScript.
-- ⚙️ **Intermediate Projects** – CRUD operations, API integration, authentication, and routing.
-- 🧩 **Advanced Projects** – Full stack apps using the MERN stack, real-time features, and cloud deployment.

 ---